-lies about seven miles to the North East of Lincoln, has gas, broadband
+lies about seventeen miles to the North East of Lincoln, has gas, broadband

 and all necessary facilities-St Marys Church, William Farr Beacon School,

 (one of the very best schools in the area)

 Special mention should be made of the hard-working Health Centre Staff, the Post Office staff, Post men and women, and the Pharmacy staff who give such helpful and friendly service.

 the crown is William Farr School-which attracts many parents to Welton,